 The three CHAAOS teachers were consistent in their implementation and their overall fidelity was 88% (i.e., 2.64 of 3 points possible per item).
 In at least half of our observations, teachers varied the types of responses from students as directed in the manual, such as whole class, choral, individual, or group practice.
 Teachers often drew on student experiences to support their understanding of the words and provided additional explanations, examples, and sentences.
 Teachers were consistent with providing feedback, compliments, and positive reinforcement.
 When scaffolding was required, teachers provided individual and group support and discussion to make sure students understood the sentences and images that were presented.
-Additionally, teachers often rephrased a student response to shape the student's words appropriately and prompted students with guided questions.
-On average, teachers implemented CHAAOS for 19 minutes per observation.
+In addition, teachers often rephrased a student response to shape the student's words appropriately and prompted students with guided questions.
+On average, teachers implemented CHAAOS for 19 min per observation.

-We observed in the BAU class for about 20 minutes each visit, usually in the first part of class in which the teacher provided direct instruction on decoding, guided student practice, introduced one or two new vocabulary words, and began directing reading of the day's story.

-Across the six observations, vocabulary instruction ranged from 1 to 4.6 minutes, and averaged
+We observed in the BAU class for about 20 min each visit, usually in the first part of class in which the teacher provided direct instruction on decoding, guided student practice, introduced one or two new vocabulary words, and began directing reading of the day's story.
+Across the six observations, vocabulary instruction ranged from 1 to 4.6 min and averaged 2.1 min.
+Some of the elements of explicit vocabulary instruction were present; the teacher provided a user-friendly definition, encouraged students